-What does it mean if the system remains on one message for an extended time during calibration when setting up the system with the sticker?
+What does it mean if the system remains on one message for an extended time during calibration?

-The camera could need to be cleaned the sticker could be blocked, the drawbar could be outside the allowed range of 4-19 in (10-48 cm) or you could need to move to a different area to change the lighting and background.
+The camera could need to be cleaned, the sticker could be blocked, the drawbar could be outside the allowed range of 9-18 in (23-46 cm) or you could need to move to a different area to change the lighting and background.
 Verify the sticker is in the proper location.
-See Applying the Trailer Reversing Aid Sticker (page 444).
+See Applying the Trailer Reversing Aid Sticker (page 364).
 You can move to a different area or change the direction you are driving or setup the system at a different time of day.
 Some trailers are not compatible with the sticker and camera system.
-If the issue persists with the sticker setup, you may choose to setup the trailer with a sensor.